jschiefner/advanced-brightness-slider-tweak/README.md

 ### How it works

 This tweak hooks into `CCUIContinuousSliderView` provided by `ControlCenterUIKit.framework`.
 This class represents the two sliders in the control center (brightness & volume).
 Distinguishing between the two sliders is possible by checking the `packageDescription` property.
-System API calls can be found in the [BrightnessManager Implementation File](BrightnessManager.xm).
+System API calls can be found in the [ABSBrightnessManager Implementation File](ABSBrightnessManager.xm).

 ### Credits
  - [@opa334](https://github.com/opa334) who created a similar tweak [WhitePointModule](https://github.com/opa334/WhitePointModule) where I found the [API]() to manipulate the `Reduce White Point intensity`